NVIDIA/DALI/docs/indexing.rst

     green_with_channel = images[:,:,1:2]  # the last dimension is kept

-When indexing and slicing multidimensional data, the trailing dimenions can be omitted.
+When indexing and slicing multidimensional data, the trailing dimensions can be omitted.
 This is equivalent to passing a full-range slice to all trailing dimensions::

     wide = letterboxed[20:-20,:,:]   # slice height, keep width and channels